Top 9 Activities & Best Things To Do in Port Barton

 Port Barton is perfectly located on the western coast to witness the sunset each night.

-Lined with restaurants and bars, enjoying a cocktail and bite to eat whilst the sun goes down is one of the best things to do in Port Barton.
+Lined with delicious restaurants and bars, enjoying a cocktail and bite to eat whilst the sun goes down is a must (I’d recommend Barton Bistro or Happy Bar).

 Perhaps surprisingly, Port Barton has some of the best nightlife in Palawan.